Shinya Nakano

-Shinya Nakano (中野 真矢, Nakano Shin'ya) is a retired Japanese Grand Prix motorcycle road racer and Superbike rider.
+Shinya Nakano (中野 真矢, Nakano Shin'ya) is a Japanese retired Grand Prix motorcycle road racer and Superbike rider.
 He is not related to the former Formula One racer Shinji Nakano.

 Career

 Early career

 Nakano was All-Japan 250cc champion in 1998, the highlight of a long career in both 125cc and 250cc Japanese national championships.
 Nakano moved to international competition full-time in 1999, adjusting to 250cc Grand Prix racing quickly, finishing fourth overall with five podium finishes.
-In 2000 Nakano and teammate Olivier Jacque battled with Daijiro Kato for the title, which ultimately went to Jacque.
+In 2000, Nakano and teammate Olivier Jacque battled with Daijiro Kato for the title, which ultimately went to Jacque.
 Nakano set the fastest 250cc lap at Motegi in 2000, a record that stood until 2008 – the longest standing lap record in the series.

 250cc & 500cc/MotoGP World Championship

 For 2001, the Tech 3 team moved up to the 500cc World Championship, which would eventually become MotoGP in 2002.
-Despite having semi-works machinery, Nakano only managed to finish fifth in the championship.
+Despite having semi-works machinery, Nakano managed to finish fifth in the championship and won the Rookie of the Year award.
 Nakano started 2002 on a 500cc two-stroke machine, but the team was able to provide the newer 990cc four-stroke by the end of the season.
 2003 was less successful prompting a move to Kawasaki for 2004.